biopython/biopython.github.io/wiki/PhyloXML.md

 ### Integrating with the rest of Biopython

-The classes used by this module inherit from the [Tree](Tree "wikilink") module's generalized BaseTree classes, and therefore have access to the methods defined on those base classes.
-Since the phyloXML specification is very detailed, these subclasses are kept in a separate module, Bio.Tree.PhyloXML, and offer additional methods for converting between phyloXML and standard Biopython types.
+The classes used by this module inherit from the [Phylo](Phylo "wikilink") module's generalized BaseTree classes, and therefore have access to the methods defined on those base classes.
+Since the phyloXML specification is very detailed, these subclasses are kept in a separate module, Bio.Phylo.PhyloXML, and offer additional methods for converting between phyloXML and standard Biopython types.

 The PhyloXML.Sequence class contains methods for converting to and from Biopython [SeqRecord](SeqRecord "wikilink") objects -- to\_seqrecord()